yashints/yashints.dev/content/posts/2019/09/03/html-best-practices.md

 path: '/html-best-practices/'
 author: Yaser Adel Mehraban
 date: 2019-09-03
-title: "Let's write HTML like a pro 😎"
+title: "Let's write HTML like a pro \U0001F60E"
 popular: true
 tags: [showdev, webdev, html, bestpractices]
+cover: ./socialpreview.png
 ---

 How often have you wrote a block of HTML without realising the code you've written might not be ideal?